Phedertile/Online-retail-data-analysis/README.md

 - We will try to use **inertia** and **Silhouette score** to decide which **k (number of cluster)**  should we use

+#### Inertia
-- **Inertia** measures how well a dataset was clustered by K-Means.
+**Inertia** measures how well a dataset was clustered by K-Means.
 To find the optimal K for a dataset, use the Elbow method; find the point where the decrease in inertia begins to slow

+#### Silhouette score

-- **Silhouette score** is a metric used to calculate the goodness of a clustering technique.
+**Silhouette score** is a metric used to calculate the goodness of a clustering technique.
 Its value ranges from -1 to 1.
 - 1: Means clusters are well apart from each other and clearly distinguished.
 - 0: Means clusters are indifferent, or we can say that the distance between clusters is not significant.
 - 1: Means clusters are assigned in the wrong way.

 **Source**
 - https://www.ibm.com/topics/k-means-clustering